 Posted May 08, 2017

 Empathy can be learned, and it is the medicine the world needs right now, as having this trait can bring about greater success, both personally and professionally.
 Being empathetic can also lead to happiness, because when others feel what you’re feeling, that inspires a sense of inner contentment.

-In her book The Empath’s Survival Guide, Dr. Judith Orloff, a psychiatrist, notes that she is an empath herself, and in her practice has treated empaths for more than two decades.
+In her book, The Empath’s Survival Guide, psychiatrist Judith Orloff notes that she is an empath herself, and in her practice has treated empaths for more than two decades.
 When describing empaths, she says, “We feel everything, often to an extreme, and have little guard up between others and ourselves.
 As a result, we are often overwhelmed by excessive stimulation and are prone to exhaustion and sensory overload” (p.
 1).

 To protect ourselves, we empaths sometimes get involved with drugs during adolescence as a form of self-protection.
 While I don’t advocate this practice, it’s a good idea to be aware of the effects of being an empath.